How to identify & flag spam or fraudulent leads

 - Messages with exceptionally poor grammar.

-- Inquiries with an invalid phone number.
+Inquiries with an invalid phone number.
 A simple test is to call the phone number if provided.
-If it’s a generic answering system, a disconnected number, or a wrong number be VERY cautious.
+If it’s a generic answering system, a disconnected number, or a wrong number, be VERY cautious.

-(Note: Having no number at all does not mean you need be cautious of that lead, it's simply an indication of the client's communication preferences.)
+(Note: Having no number at all does not mean you need to be cautious of that lead, it's simply an indication of the client's communication preferences.)

 Flagging leads & messages